Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 # Open Questions regarding Protocol design

-Note to RFC Editor: Remove this section before publication.
+Note to RFC Editor: Remove this section and all references from this section before publication.

 Since this specification is an early draft, there are a lot of open questions that we want to get community feedback on.